V.O.I.C.E. spells Voice

 I is for In the cloud

-“There are several benefits to being in the cloud,” says Alex.
+“There are several benefits to being in the cloud,” says Wynand.
 “One of them is that legacy switches and PBXs won’t have to be replaced.
 Rather than buy new ones, customers can transfer functionality to the cloud.
-Therefore VOIP allows for the convergence of voice and data across an organisation’s data connectivity, negating the need to retain legacy voice services.
-This leverages existing infrastructure and reduces or removes the cost of legacy voice services.
-In addition, telephone numbers are no longer tied to a local telephony exchange organisations.
+Therefore IP Voice allows for the convergence of voice and data across an organisation’s data connectivity, negating the need to retain legacy voice services.
+It reduces or removes the cost of legacy voice services, plus telephone numbers are no longer tied to a local telephony exchange.
 As numbers reside within the cloud they can easily be re-routed should an organisation require it.”

 C is for Cost efficient